 Panic Disorder Treatment

 Panic disorder patients have several treatment options available.
-These treatment options can be classified in two major categories: 1) psychotherapy approaches and 2) medication.
+These treatment options can be classified in two major categories: 1) psychotherapy approaches and 2) doctor prescribed medication.
 Clinical experience has shown that a combination of both these two treatment methods is the most effective.